shayans2/Instagram-Clone/README.md

 npm install
 ```

-and fire up the Server with
+and launch the Server with

 ```bash
 npm start